 - Hong Kong: Pets and seeing-eye/hearing-aid dogs are prohibited to be carried to Hong Kong as unchecked baggage in the cabin or checked baggage in the cargo compartment.
 They can only be carried from Hong Kong as unchecked baggage in the cabin or checked baggage in the cargo compartment.

-- Pets and seeing-eye/hearing-aid dogs are prohibited to be carried from China as unchecked baggage in cabin or checked baggage in the cargo compartment.
+- Pets and seeing-eye/hearing-aid dogs are can be carried with LIMITED CONDITION from China as unchecked baggage in cabin or checked baggage in the cargo compartment to Taiwan.

 Pets can be accepted for carriage by air only if they are being transported in containers that must be: